Still Learning Balance After 50 (What’s Working So Far)

 What does balancing look like in your daily life?

 The truth is, most days I’m still figuring it out.
 Some mornings I wake up feeling settled and purposeful.
 Other days, like that grumpy farming day, I feel completely off-kilter.
-But I’ve learned that balance isn’t about avoiding those off days—it’s about having practices that can gently guide you back to center.
+But I’ve learned that balance isn’t about avoiding those off days.
+It’s about having practices that can gently guide you back to center.

 The Four Pillars of Finding Balance